 Note that there is a textual variant of Philippians 16:13.
 The Textus Receptus has para potamon ou enomizeto proseuchē einai which might be translated as “by a river where there was, according to custom, a place of prayer.”

 Ivoni Richter Reimer, Women in the Acts of the Apostles: A Feminist Liberation Perspective, Linda M. Maloney, trans.
-(Minneapolis: Fortress, 1995) 74.
-(I’m indebted to Robin Cohn for pointing out this use of synerchomai on her blog post Women and the Ancient Synagogue of Philippi here.)
+(Minneapolis: Fortress Press, 1995) 74.
+(I’m indebted to Robin Cohn for pointing out this use of synerchomai on her blog post, Women and the Ancient Synagogue of Philippi here.)

-For example, a second century CE inscription from Smyrna mentions a woman named Rufina who was synagogue ruler.
+For example, a second-century CE inscription from Smyrna mentions a woman named Rufina who was synagogue ruler.
 It is unclear whether “synagogue ruler” was an actual, or honorary, title in her case; but either way, it indicates she was a woman of influence.
-The inscription reads: “Rufina, a Jewess synagogue ruler [archesynagōgos], built this tomb for her freed slaves and the slaves raised in her household.
+The inscription reads: “Rufina, a Jewess synagogue ruler [archisynagōgos], built this tomb for her freed slaves and the slaves raised in her household.
 No one else has a right to bury anyone here.”
 (CII 741; IGR IV.
 1452)

 See Bernadette J. Brooten, Women Leaders in the Ancient Synagogue: Inscriptional Evidence and Background.
 Brown Judaic Studies, 36.
-(Atlanta and Chico, Calif.: Scholars, 1982).
+(Chico, CA: Scholars Press, 1982).

 Image credit: This stream, called Ganga or Gangites, is a short distance north of the ruins of agora in Philippi.
 However, this stream may not have existed in Paul’s day, or not existed in the same location.
 The landscape has changed dramatically in more recent times with the draining of marshland around Philippi.
 (Image source: Ferrel Jenkin’s Travel Blog)